-Massachusetts top court: State can't comply with immigration detainers
+Massachusetts cannot hold immigrants so U.S. can detain them: state top court

 Lunn was arrested in Boston last year on an unarmed robbery charge and ordered released in February after prosecutors failed to present a case.

 Federal ICE officials took him into custody while he remained in his holding cell, an event that made his case moot.
-The court agreed to hear the case on the premise that cooperation between law enforcement in the state and ICE officials would come up again.
+The court agreed to hear the case on the premise that the issue would come up again.

 The U.S. Justice Department had argued that the 48-hour detainer requests reflected basic practices of cooperation between various law enforcement agencies.

-Attorneys for Lunn and the state had largely agreed that Massachusetts lacked the authority to enforce the detainer requests.
+Attorneys for Lunn and the state had largely agreed that Massachusetts lacked the authority.

+"This decision allows local law enforcement to focus their resources on keeping people safe," said Massachusetts Attorney General Maura Healey, in a statement.

 U.S. President Donald Trump has made cracking down on illegal immigration a top priority of his administration.